angudadevops/spinnaker/README.md

 ## Jenkins Setup

+Above script will take care of Jenkins Server installation, so just finish the below steps to complete the spinnaker setup.

 - While script is running, It's recommend to setup login credentails of Jenkins server as we're using CI as Jenkins server.
+Access your jenkins server with `http://nodeIP:5656`

 - After basic setup, please enable API token with help `'https://stackoverflow.com/questions/45466090/how-to-get-the-api-token-for-jenkins`, and provide inputs to above script.